How to get a mortgage when you’re self-employed

 - Improve your mortgage chances by speaking to a mortgage adviser, saving for a deposit and securing long-term work

 Follow these tips and you’ll be on the road to procuring a well-deserved loan.
 And if you are looking for another way to improve your credit score, a separate business current account makes it much easier to track and manage your personal vs. business finances.
-Join the more than 250,000 business owners have chosen Tide and open an account today.
+Join the more than 250,000 business owners have chosen Tide and open free business bank account today.

 Photo by Maria Ziegler, published on Unsplash